harrypujols/harrypujols.github.io/posts/_posts/2024-05-13-everything-sucks.md

 **After:** We still suck, we purchased Instagram and WhatsApp because too many old people are using our site now.
 While we were dismantling democracy and social discourse worldwide because toxicity increases engagement, we wasted years trying to do a VR world no one wants to visit.

+## Google

+**Before:** We’re Google, what else can you say?
+We hire tech geniuses.

+**After:** We're basically Bing now.
+The geniuses lost most of their perks, including job stability.

 ## Reddit

 **Before:** We're the true forum of the Internet, community owned and community moderated.